robertrossmann/AD-X/README.md

 ### The important ones

- - **Object-oriented API**
+#### Object-oriented API
 Use a nice, understandable, object-oriented API to work with Active Directory.

- - **Support for paged results**
+#### Support for paged results
 Need to fetch more objects than the maximum configured limit for a single request?
 No problem - just enable paged searching and off you go!

- - **Support for referrals**
+#### Support for referrals
 If you use more domains in your Active Directory infrastructure, modifying objects across all domains could be a real pain. **AD-X** supports referrals, so if you hit one, the library will try to connect to the other domain and perform the operation there.

- - **TLS or SSL encryption**
+#### TLS or SSL encryption
 You can use either TLS or SSL encryptions with the library.
 Just make sure you have the proper certificates installed and you are ready to go.

- - **Automatic data conversion**
+#### Automatic data conversion

 Ever tried to find out when a user logged in to the system last time, only to discover that the `lastlogontimestamp` attribute is not a standard unix timestamp you know from *php*?
 Well, those days are over - when accessing any such attribute via **AD-X**, you get a unix timestamp.
 Free of charge.

 And it does not end with just timestamps.
 Need to reset someone's password?
 Just set the attribute's value and you are done.
 The library will handle proper attribute formatting for you.
 You can even convert attributes like `member` or `manager` into real objects with just one method call!

- - **No assumptions:** all information is obtained by reading the RootDSE or the directory schema
+#### No assumptions: use the RootDSE and the directory schema
 The library makes extensive use of the *rootDSE* entry and the directory schema to determine the nature of the current environment.

 ### The nice to have ones

- - ***ldap v3* protocol support**
+#### *ldap v3* protocol support
 Using the ldap v3 protocol, you can get the most out of a directory server by using the newest available technologies.

- - **Namespaces all over the place**
+#### Namespaces all over the place
 The library is fully namespaced to ensure 100% compatibility with any other libraries / frameworks you might need to use.

- - **Exceptions-based error handling**
+#### Exceptions-based error handling
 Handle your exceptions flexibly by utilising exceptions.
 No more checking if a method returns `FALSE` or `NULL`!

- - **Autoloading support**
+#### Autoloading support
 No need to include the library files - just include one file and the autoloader will take care of the rest.

- - **Local directory schema cache**
+#### Local directory schema cache
 By caching the directory schema, the library can take advantage of the information present on the schema without the need to query the server for it, saving the execution time and speeding your application up.

- - **Object to json string conversion**
+#### Object to json string conversion
 Using a javascript front-end and need to send the ldap data to the browser using json?
 No problem - just one method call and you can send the data.

- - **Optional ldap query builder**
+#### Optional ldap query builder
 If you like, you can use the provided ldap query builder that makes building ldap filters simple.
 You can even combine the query builder with hand-written filters.

 ## Stability